Do0ks/Discord-Movie-Bot/README.md

 -A second computer is a HUGE help for this.

 <b><u>Preperation:</u></b>
+-Install Plex server on your hosting PC.
+-install Plex HTCP on on your hosting PC.
+-Install Discords official client on your hosting PC.

 Load the code in whatever you want to use to host the bot.
 Once online, find your plex Token (See: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ )

+-Follow the instructions in-code.
-Use your personal account to stream the video to discord on the computer your plex server is located.
+-Use your personal account to log into Discord using the official discord client, start plex server, start plex HTCP.
-Follow the instructions in-code.
+-Stream plex HTCP to discord.

 That's it!
 Enjoy!